Murrayfield likely to host Celtic's European qualifiers

-Any request by the club to play a Champions League fixture in either England or Ireland next season would have been denied by European governing body Uefa.
+Any request by the club to play a Champions League fixture in either England or Ireland next season by European governing body Uefa.

 Their rules state that Champions League matches must be played "either at the ground of the home club or at another ground in the same or another city within the territory of its association".